ThanasisMattas/smartflow/README.md

 papers.
 The models are trained on data produced by MattFlow, aiming to predict the successive states of the fluid.

-[SWE] is a simplified Computational Fluid Dynamics (CFD) problem, which models the surface of the water with the assumption that the horizontal length scale is much greater than the vertical length scale.
+[SWE] is a Computational Fluid Dynamics (CFD) problem, which models the surface of the water and consists in a coupled system of three hyperbolic Partial Differential Equations (PDEs).

 | requirements           |
 | ---------------------- |